miladghaznavi/TravellingSalesPerson/README.md

 # TravellingSalesPerson
 This project implements an exact solution for Traveling Sales Person (TSP) problem.
-The solution is an efficient implementation of "Solution of a large scale traveling salesman problem" [1].
+The solution is an efficient implementation of "Solution of a large scale traveling salesman problem" [1] which uses the Branch and Bound technique to round up the linear solutions.
 To run this program, the cplex library for solving the linear program is required.

 ## Files
 This project contains three header files: